reganlosey/reganlosey/README.md

   - Creating / learning new things!

-#### Currently a Front End Engineering student at the Turing School Of Software adn Design.
+#### Currently a Front End Engineering student at the Turing School Of Software and Design.
 <hr>

 #### Learning :